SlugSecurity/site/sponsors.md

 - Purchasing equipment and materials for projects and activities

 ### What Do You Get?
-By supporting Slug Security, sponsors will gain a number of benefits, including:
+By supporting Slug Security, sponsors will gain several benefits, including:

 - Access to a talented and motivated group of students
 - Visibility and recognition through club events and activities, such as: